TechManTroy/Bitcoin-Node-Validation-Project-Linux-VM/docs/Deployment_Guide.md

 # Phase 0, Step 3: pfSense OS Installation and Initial IP Assignment

 ## 3.1 Installation Procedure (Netgate Installer)
 The pfSense OS was installed via the Netgate Installer.
-ZFS was used as the file system, and a strong root password was set for console access.
+ZFS was used as the file system.

 ## 3.2 Interface Assignment Confirmation
 The three network interfaces were successfully mapped to their logical roles at the pfSense console prompt: